Neal Marshad: Career

-In 2023, Marshad began writing and developing "Tribeca Co-op", a murder mystery set in a New York City co-op building.
+In 2023, Marshad began writing and developing "Tribeca Co-op", a dark comedy murder mystery set in a New York City co-op building.
 Initially written as a feature-length screenplay, Marshad adapted the story into a television pilot for a limited series in 2024.
 The plot centers on a building superintendent and part-time stand-up comic who helps expose a decades-old conspiracy involving hidden property deeds, set against a backdrop of class conflict between long-time artist residents and affluent newcomers.
-Marshad is collaborating with co-writer Dashiell Finley, producer G. Mac Brown, and James Signorelli.
+Marshad is collaborating with co-writer Dashiell Finley, producer G. Mac Brown, SNL film director James Signorelli, producer Matthew Panepinto, and Irish producer Jack Hudson.
 The feature length script and the TV pilot scripts were registered with Writers Guild of America West and copyrighted through the United States Copyright Office.
 On March 9, 2025, a table read occurred involving fourteen New York City actors.
 The table read was organized by Marshad's associate casting director, Vivian Taylor, at Marshad's loft in NYC's Tribeca neighborhood.
+Marshad produced and directed a music video for a cover of the Link Wray Rumble (instrumental) on January 28, 2026.
+The video features Rob Stoner (Rolling Thunder Revue) on guitar and bass, and Aaron Comess (Spin Doctors) on drums.
+The music was used to underscore the cold open of the Tribeca Co-op TV series while in development and was recorded and engineered by John Guth in his studio in Valley Cottage, New York.
+Marshad utilized the music and created new visuals for the TV series trailer for pre-visualization employing artificial intelligence (AI).
+On July 25, 2026 Mexican director/cinematographer Gabriel Beristain joined the production team to direct at least one episode, and on August 19, 2026 actor, director and filmmaker Danny Abeckaser attached to Tribeca Co-op to direct at least one episode.
+On September 14, 2026 Dann Florek, the acclaimed actor and director known for Law & Order and Law & Order: Special Victims Unit, attached to the Tribeca Co-op television series as director of at least one episode and as an actor playing the role of NYPD Detective Marcus Parker.